 (fig. 18.3b)

-STEP 3: Click “Operations” button as shown in fig 18.3c below
+STEP 3: Click the “Operations” button as shown in fig 18.3c below

 (fig. 18.3c)